Pensions jargon buster

 Transitional protection

-Also referred to as lifetime allowance protection
+Also referred to as lifetime allowance protection.

 Trivial lump sum payment